gokulnath30/Keras-Image-classification/README.md

 # Brain Tuber Prediction using keras image classification

-* Collect the dataset and classifie the data into folders.
+* Collect the dataset and classified the data into folders.

 ## Prepare Dataset for Training
   py load_data.py